Singapore Street Food Guide: Where and What To Eat Under $5 USD

 Singapore Street Food

+Yet another destination for Chicken Rice connoisseurs, Ji De Lai is situated in Toa Payoh.
+Their chicken is juicy, and the rice is fragrant with chicken stock and ginger.
 Best for an early dinner.
 Get the Chicken Rice Set with soup and veggies for a balanced meal.

-16. Kelantan Kway Chap ยท Pig Organ Soup
+16. Kelantan Kway Chap · Pig Organ Soup

 Singapore Street Food

-Open late, itโ€™s perfect for a comforting dinner.
+This unique stall in Holland Drive Market serves Malaysian-style Kway Chap – wide, flat rice noodles in a savory soy-based broth – and Pig Organ Soup.
+Open late, it’s perfect for a comforting dinner.
 Add on the braised duck for a more substantial, meatier dish.

 17. Chai Chuan Tou Yang Rou Tang